pm95/NGINX-HTTPS-Setup/README.md

 ## Before you begin

-- Ensure you have "sudo" access on your machine
+- Ensure you have "sudo" access on your machine.
+- Ensure you have a domain name registered and is working.
+- Ensure the server you'll use for HTTP/HTTPS traffic has ports 80 and 443 enabled and you're pointing to your domain name.

 ### Install Certbot and NGINX on your machine